farhadGithub/MyNotes/DataScieneVM/CentosDataScienceVM.md

 c.
 To interact with Azure Blob Storage from Python, read this [link](http://blogs.msdn.com/b/tconte/archive/2013/04/17/how-to-interact-with-windows-azure-blob-storage-from-linux-using-python.aspx).

 ####12.
-Installing Anaconda (Based on instructions outlined [here](http://docs.continuum.io/anaconda/install#linux-install)):
+Installing Anaconda for Python 2.7 (Based on instructions outlined [here](http://docs.continuum.io/anaconda/install#linux-install)):

 a.
 From the Anaconda website, copy and paste the link address of its Linux installer and then run:

 		wget "link address here"

-Your command after pasting should look like this (Here we are first installing python 2.7):
+Your command after pasting should look like this:

 		wget "https://3230d63b5fc54e62148e-c95ac804525aac4b6dba79b00b39d1d3.ssl.cf1.rackcdn.com/Anaconda2-2.5.0-Linux-x86_64.sh"